 In order to be a better – kinder – listener, it’s important to listen in order to understand.
 To hear the message that person is sending.
 To know the purpose of sharing that information.

-Be kind by listening to understand the message, not simply to respond.
+Be kind by listening to understand the message, not simply to respond to it.

 The pace you’re keeping can cause you to overlook the feelings of others.
 Too much rushing about shows no kindness to others – or to yourself.